my-language-skills/simple-revision-cleaner/README.md

 ### How am I notified if some revisions were deleted from datatabase?

-Once some revisions are deeleted, you will get an alert when admin dashboard will be loaded.
+Once some revisions are deleted, you will get an alert when admin dashboard will be loaded.

 ### Is plugin work influenced if I set the limitation on amount of revesions on my web-site?